 “People can look forward to the chance to make a real difference if they are willing to reach out and take that chance,” Gibbs said.

-Students are also encouraged to donate their Friday night meal swipe to raise money for IDP.
-Those who want to participate can fill out the form here and not swipe into Cowan on Friday, Nov.
+Students are also encouraged to donate their Friday night meal swipe to raise money for IDP and not swipe into Cowan on Friday, Nov.
 17 for dinner.

 Poverty and Homelessness Week events: